mantidproject/mantid/docs/source/concepts/ORNL_SANS_Reduction.rst

 .. _absolute_normalization:

 Absolute Normalization
 ^^^^^^^^^^^^^^^^^^^^^^

+``SetAbsoluteScale(factor=1.0)``
-**SetAbsoluteScale(factor=1.0)**: Sets a multiplicative scale factor to obtain I(Q) in absolute scale.
+    Sets a multiplicative scale factor to obtain I(Q) in absolute scale.

-**SetDirectBeamAbsoluteScale(direct_beam, beamstop_radius=None, attenuator_trans=1.0, sample_thickness=None, apply_sensitivity=False)**: Tells the reducer to use the direct beam method to compute the absolute scale factor.
+``SetDirectBeamAbsoluteScale(direct_beam, beamstop_radius=None, attenuator_trans=1.0, sample_thickness=None, apply_sensitivity=False)``
+    Tells the reducer to use the direct beam method to compute the absolute scale factor.
 The direct_beam parameter is a valid file path to the direct beam data file. attenuator_trans is the attenuator transmission.
 The sample_thickness should be given in cm.
 If apply_sensitivity=True, the sensitivity correction will be applied to the direct beam data before the absolute scale factor is computed.

     The absolute cross-section in 1/cm is computed after all corrections including the transmission correction have been applied to the sample data.
 It is given by:

+        :math:`d\Sigma/d\Omega = \frac{I(Q)}{KD}`

-where  is the sample thickness in cm and  is given by
+    where *D* is the sample thickness in *cm* and *K* is given by

-where
+        :math:`K=N \ \Delta\Omega`

- is the total empty beam detector counts per monitor count divided by the attenuation factor at the used wavelength. is the square of the ration of the pixel size to the sample-detector distance.
+    where *N* is the total empty beam detector counts per monitor count divided by the attenuation factor at the used wavelength, and :math:`\Delta\Omega` is the square of the ratio of the pixel size to the sample-detector distance.